pubnub/pubnub-mcp-server/resources/sdk_docs/python_mobile-push.md

 ### Returns

 No actionable data.
-Inspect `status.is_error()`.
+Check outcome using `status.is_error()`.

 ## Remove all mobile push notifications

-Requires Mobile Push Notifications add-on.
-Disable push notifications for all channels registered with the device token.
+Disable mobile push notifications from all channels registered with the specified device token.

 ### Method(s)